 Home remedies and lifestyle changes

-If stress aggravates your skin, try techniques like meditation, yoga, or progressive muscle relaxation to calm your mind.
 You can also meet with a therapist for cognitive behavioral therapy (CBT).
-This program helps reverse some of the harmful thoughts and actions that aggravate your stress.
+This program helps reverse some of the thoughts and actions that may aggravate your stress.

 You can also try these home remedies: